lupalberto/neutral-atom-vm/docs/ux.md

 cell renders the same summary/counts block that the CLI prints—no need for `print(json.dumps(...))` unless you explicitly want raw JSON.

+You can also point `ProfileConfigurator` at a running service so its dropdowns track the catalog exposed by that host.
+Provide `service_url="http://localhost:8080"` (and `devices_endpoint="/devices"` if you configured a different path) and the widget fetches `GET /devices` before rendering, keeping notebooks aligned with the service without duplicating the preset list.

 What happens:
 1. The CLI loads `examples/ghz.py`, uses Bloqade/Kirin to lower the kernel to the VM dialect, and builds a program.
 2. It sends a `JobRequest` to a local VM daemon (or an in-process runner) with the requested device/profile.